Skip to content

 • Equipment (cameras, lenses, microphones, lighting, computers)

-• Software and subscriptions (editing tools, music licensing, scheduling apps)
+• Software and subscriptions (editing tools, music licensing, scheduling apps, AI tools)

 • Internet and phone (business-use portion)